Faculty of Global Studies Department of Global Communication

 Class Introduction

-• International Information Analysis Advanced A
+• International Affairs Analysis A

 Person in charge: Associate Professor Ryoko Abe